Top 10 Best Sites

 If he really doesn’t care about your point of view, if he blows off your contribution to the conversation, if he zones out when it’s your turn to talk, he’s not the guy for you.

-He is interested in you, what you have to say, what you do, who you are as a human.
+in you, what you have to say, what you do, who you are as a human.

 Why does this matter?
 Because he makes you feel important, which helps to boost your self-esteem and makes you want to continue to do interesting things and be an interesting human.